macieklamberski/feedsmith/README.md

 Feedsmith provides both universal and format-specific parsers that maintain the original feed structure in a clean, object-oriented format while intelligently normalizing legacy elements.
 Access all feed data without compromising simplicity.

+> [!IMPORTANT]
+>
+> You're viewing the README for the next version of Feedsmith, which is in the final stages of development.
+While the codebase is stable, the API may still undergo slight changes.
+For production use, it is recommended to use the latest stable version, 1.9.0:
+> ```bash
+> npm install feedsmith@1.9.0
+> ```

 [Features](#supported-formats)
 &nbsp;&nbsp;·&nbsp;&nbsp;
 [Installation](#installation)